 Place one end of rope inside the ribbon with the cut end near the key ring.
 Pull the ribbon snug to encapsulate the rope and pin that side shut.

-Continue with the needle and thread to sew the short end of the ribbon together sewing straight thru the rope.
+Continue with the needle and thread to sew the short end of the ribbon together sewing straight through the rope.
 You may need to push the needle onto a hard surface when sewing through the rope because it’s very thick.
-Once you get to the end the ribbon at top, you can pull out the straight pins that were holding the folds closed.
+Once you get to the end of the ribbon at the top, you can pull out the straight pins that were holding the folds closed.
 Continue sewing down the last long side until you get to the key ring.
 Tie a triple knot, pull it tight, and cut off the excess thread.

 Attach your camera and feel proud!